pahansen95/observability/docs/Observability.md

 The Event-Driven Observability Architecture provides a foundation for capturing different temporal characteristics of system behavior.
 By understanding domains as distinct temporal models rather than just API variations, teams can select the right observability tool for each question they need to answer.

-The architecture balances explicit dependency management with practical convenience through the dual context pattern.
-The SharedContext singleton acknowledges the reality of ambient logging needs while maintaining the option for explicit context injection where isolation matters.
+The architecture recognizes the fundamental distinction between stateless event processors and stateful resource managers, enabling both simple debugging scenarios and sophisticated production deployments.
+The synchronous lifecycle model provides predictable resource management while maintaining the simplicity of event-driven design.

 The unified event pipeline preserves domain semantics while enabling cross-domain correlation and consistent processing.
 The zero-overhead guarantee ensures observability can be pervasive without performance penalty, making comprehensive instrumentation practical for production systems.